 Most of the time, each publication of a defamatory statement can constitute its own defamation action, which is why it’s important not to share defamatory content, as it can, in some instances, make you as liable as the original defamer.
 However, if a single publication, such as a blog post, is received by multiple third parties at once, it is only considered to have been published once.
 This way, a plaintiff cannot bring multiple lawsuits for a single defamatory publication.

 Next, the plaintiff must demonstrate that the defendant acted with intent when making the defamatory statements.
 The defendant must have done one of the following:

 Publishing a statement knowing it is inaccurate is considered acting with actual malice.
 If the plaintiff is a public figure in the spotlight who is likely to elicit public scrutiny, many courts will require actual malice or reckless disregard for the truth and not just negligence to prove defamation.
 This is because public figures have a greater ability to defend themselves from defamatory statements and because of enhanced protections based on the free speech principles supported by the First Amendment, under which people should be able to discuss and debate issues of public importance without fear of being sued for defamation.

 There are certain situations in which people are immune from having their statements qualified as defamation, including:

-There are three main categories of defamation damages available for recovery:
+There are three main categories of defamation damages available for recovery (subject to state variances):